Why Listing Photos Cannot Fix an Unprepared Home in Niceville or Shalimar

 Bathrooms

-• Clean counters and sinks
+• Clean counters, sinks, showers, and tubs

 • Clean all mirrors